 - 1. Making an appointment with their assigned Nursing Program Advisor, to review transcripts and graduation requirements. - 2.
 At the appointment, the Nursing Program Advisor will discuss graduation application and program completion needs. - 3.
-The Nursing Program Advisor will sign the completed graduation application for BOTH the advanced certificate-LPN and the AAS-Nursing.
+For graduation, if students are on track, and all of their required courses show as complete and/or in progress, the Registrar will auto confer their degree.
+If they have some anomalies, and their degree requirements are not showing as complete and/or in progress in MyDegreePlan by the deadline for auto confer, then advisors and counselors complete the graduation application with the student.
+Students will be contacted directly if this is needed.